John Vereker, 6th Viscount Gort: Early life

 In November 1908, Gort visited his uncle, Jeffrey Edward Prendergast Vereker, a retired British army major, who was living in Canada, at Kenora, Ontario.
 During a moose hunting trip, Gort slipped off a large boulder, causing his rifle to discharge; the bullet injured a local guide, William Prettie, who later died of his wound in Winnipeg.
 Gort returned immediately to England.
-While studying at Trinity College, Cambridge he was initiated into Isaac Newton University Lodge.
+While studying at Trinity College, Cambridge, he was initiated into Isaac Newton University Lodge.

 Gort commanded the detachment of Grenadier Guards that bore the coffin at the funeral of King Edward VII in May 1910.
-He was made a Member of the Royal Victorian Order for his services in that role.
+He was appointed a Member of the Royal Victorian Order in June 1910.